Vogelwarte/NestTool/README.md

 ### predict nesting attempts for tracked birds
 ## if no model has been trained, the model statement can be omitted and the Red Kite model from Switzerland will be used
-nest_model<-NestTool::nest_model  ## loads the model from the package pred_nest <- predict_nesting(model = nest_model$model, trackingsummary = pred_hr) # note that you can predict to all data, including those without information on whether a nest existed or not
+nest_model<-NestTool::nest_model  ## loads the model from the package pred_nest <- predict_nesting(model = nest_model, trackingsummary = pred_hr) # note that you can predict to all data, including those without information on whether a nest existed or not
 ```

 Similar to the home range model above, the function `train_nest_detection` will return a graph that indicates the most important predictor variables and the accuracy in predicting the correct outcome for testing data that were automatically split from the input to `train_nest_detection`.
 Our model for red kites in Switzerland achieves an accuracy of >95% of correct nesting classification, and we see that the total time spent within the nest radius and the distance between day and night roost locations are important to distinguish between nesting and non-nesting birds.